F. Dale Bruner: Career

 Frederick Dale Bruner is a theologian and author of several works, including a critical examination of Pentecostal theology, entitled "A Theology of the Holy Spirit," and his multi-volumed commentaries on the Gospels of Matthew and John (all three published by Eerdmans).
 Bruner, who calls himself a Reformed biblical theologian, writes principally for the Church, not the Academy, and considers this the highest calling of theological exegetes.

 Bruner became a Christian under the teaching of Henrietta Mears at the First Presbyterian Church of Hollywood.
 It was there that he met his wife Kathy and discerned his call to be a professor and missionary.
 After completing his doctorate in Germany in 1963, he was a missionary of the Presbyterian Church (U.S.A.) at Union Theological Seminary in Manila, Philippines, from 1964–1975.
 From 1975–1997, Bruner taught at Whitworth College in Spokane, Washington, and held the position of George and Lyda Wasson Professor Emeritus of Religion.
 Since his retirement, a chaired position was created in his honor, which is currently held by theologian, Dr. Jonathan Moo.
 Other holders of the endowed chair included Dr. James R. Edwards, and Dr. Adam Neder.

 Since 1997, Bruner has been on the adjunct faculty at the Fuller Theological Seminary, in Pasadena, California, where he continues to write and research.
 During the spring 1998 semester, he was Senior Mission Scholar at the Overseas Ministries Study Center and a Research Fellow at Yale Divinity School.
 Bruner also taught a weekly bible study class from September 1998 through June 2016 at the First Presbyterian Church of Hollywood, which was his home church while a college student at Occidental.

 Bruner has two sons and four grandchildren.
-He and his wife live in Pasadena, California.
+He and his wife lived in Pasadena, California, until her death in June 2025.